Dreams of me gettin shaded under a money tree.

 The more you invest in your trees, the clearer the outcome becomes in your mind.

 People want immediate gratification.
 If you want something worthwhile, you’re going to have to tend to the end result.

 The boss life is a life desired by many.
 It’s about taking a spot and defending it.

 Whether you want a career that’s in high-demand, want to travel the world, or want to get in shape, you need to guide your tree from seed to fruition.

 Progress Stacks Up A Lot Quicker Than You Think

 Even minimal investments will show dividends if you tend to them enough.

 It has been pretty crazy seeing my own trees grow.

-Being depressed by focusing on what you DON’T have will impede you from making further investments and may even cause you to abandon your current trees.
+Focusing on what you DON’T have will stop you from making further investments and may even cause you to abandon your current trees.
 You have to be willing to go through periods of discomfort if you truly want results.

 Will you spend your paycheck at the bar or will you put it aside to develop your skills/invest it in a business?